2018 upcoming trainings

 Deliberative Dialogue Moderator Training

-This one and one-half day workshop, presented by Bill Logue and Loraine Della Porta, will focus on how to moderate deliberative dialogues, one of many tools that we can use to bring citizens together to reason, talk and to deliberate about contentious public policy issues facing our society.
-We will introduce participants to the National Issues Forum (NIF) model, which provides a way for people of diverse views and experiences to seek a shared understanding of the problem and search for common ground for action.
+This one and one-half day workshop, presented by Bill Logue and Loraine Della Porta, will focus on how to moderate deliberative dialogues, one of many tools that we can use to bring citizens together to reason, talk and to deliberate about contentious public policy issues.
+We will introduce participants to the National Issues Forum (NIF) model, which provides a way for people of diverse views and experiences to seek a shared understanding of the problem and search for common ground.
 During this experienced-based training participants will be guided through the process of how issues are framed and the discussion is moderated.
+Participants will practice moderating and participating in three simulated dialogues:

-This workshop will train moderators how to lead a deliberative dialogue with a small group.
-Moderators use an issue discussion guide that frames the issue by presenting the overall problem and then three or four broad approaches to it.
-In this workshop, we will guide participants through the process of how issues are framed for public deliberation, how to help organizations convene and organize such forums, and how to facilitate a deliberative dialogue.
-We will then engage in a real dialogue session on an important policy issue.
-Participants will be given the opportunity to act as moderators of the dialogue and receive feedback and coaching.
-We will focus on developing facilitation skills that can be used for dialogues and other forums participants might want to facilitate/moderate.
-If a sufficient number of participants are in interested there will be an optional session on rapid issue framing, at no extra charge, on the afternoon of the second day.
+You will learn how to moderate and facilitate a deliberative dialogue with a small group using an issue discussion guide or advisory that frames the issue by presenting the overall problem and then three or four broad approaches to address it.
+Participants will be given the opportunity to act as moderators and facilitate a dialogue and receive feedback and coaching.
+If a sufficient number of participants are interested, there will be an optional session on rapid issue framing, at no extra charge, on the afternoon of the second day.

 Program Cost and Registration: